-USell functions more as a marketplace where potential sellers like you can connect to a network of potential buyers.
+USell functions more as a marketplace where potential sellers can connect to a network of potential buyers.

 From then on, wait for a prepaid envelope sent out by uSell.

-Not to be outdone by the popular and successful Gazelle, eBay got into the act with their eBay instant sale in February 2011.
+Not to be outdone by the popular and successful Gazelle, eBay got into the game with their eBay instant sale on February 2011.